tdilauro/Simplified-wiki/MultiTenancy.md

   shared.
 Hosting the second library isn't free, but hosting these libraries on the same circulation manager is probably simpler and cheaper than giving each its own circulation manager.

-  These libraries are like the inhabitants of an apartment building with a shareed laundry room.
+  These libraries are like the inhabitants of an apartment building with a shared laundry room.
 It would be wasteful for everyone to also have their own in-unit laundry.
 * Two (or more) libraries have no resources in common, but neither has a large collection.
 These libraries can split the cost of a single circulation manager.